coding610/shadercore/styleConfig.md

   called from the constructor.
 The init will handle creating of private members, and the constructor initializes the create info.

+Importante:
+    - One should only be able to access other engines by building a crate.
+The crate should be the same crate that one builds it with.
+        - Exceptions: Camera Window
+    - When running init, other engines should be provided outsidew of the crate

 ## Naming
 ### Code
 PascalCase for every class/struct.